samoturk/openmolDB/README.md

 ## What does not work

-Upload functionality is not fully implemented yet.
+* Upload functionality is not fully implemented yet (it work for single molecule, but not for table).
+* Structure editor and viewer do not work in IE 8 and older
+* Structure editor is not rendered properly in Chrome

 ## Credits